jesusej/feathers-backend-challenge/readme.md

 # Feathers Backend Challenge

-> Currency Conversion API challenge made with FeathersJS stack
+> Currency Conversion API challenge made with FeathersJS stack.
+You can see the original submission [here](https://github.com/jesusej/feathers-backend-challenge/tree/archive/original-submission).

 ## Table of Contents